tremor-rs/tremor-www-docs/docs/artefacts/operators.md

 - `timeout` - Maximum allowed 'write' time in milliseconds.
 - `steps` - Array of values to delay when a we detect backpressure. (default: `[50, 100, 250, 500, 1000, 5000, 10000]`)
-- `outputs` - Array of outputs, data will be round robined between outputs and backpressure kept track of on a per output basis.
-(Default: `["out"]`)

 **Outputs**: